-Table 1: List of noise sensitive species based on the five criteria: 1) Hearing sensitivity, 2) Impact of noise, divided into impulsive and continuous, 3) Threat status, critically endangered (CR), vulnerable (VU), near threatened (NT), and least concern (LC), 4) Commercial v/alue, and 5) Data availability.
-Each criteria is ranked based on relevance according to available knowledge as: high ( $\bigcirc/\in\in\in/\pm\pm\pm$ ), nedium ( $\bigcirc/\in\in<\pm\pm\pm$ ), low ( $\bigcirc/\in/\pm\pm$ ), negligible/not applicable (-), or unknown (?)).
+Table 1.
+List of noise sensitive species based on the five criteria: 1) Hearing sensitivity, 2) Impact of noise, divided into impulsive and continuous, 3) Threat status, critically endangered (CR), vulnerable (VU), near threatened (NT), and least concern (LC), 4) Commercial value, and 5) Data availability.
+Each criteria is ranked based on relevance according to available knowledge as: high (red), medium (yellow), low (green), negligible (grey), unknown (white), or not applicable (blue).

-Hearing sensitivity Impact of impulsive noise Impact of continuous noise Threat status Commercial value Data availability

-Harbour porpoise (Phocoena phocoena) CR/VU -

-Marine mammals Harbour seal (Phoca vitulina vitulina) VU/LC -

-Marine Baltic ringed seal (Phoca hispida botnica) VU -

-Grey seal (Halichoerus grypus) LC -

-Cod (Gadus morhua) VU €€€

-Burbot ( Lota lota ) ? ?
-NT €€

-Fish Baltic herring (Clupea harengus membras) LC €€€

-Sprat (Sprattus sprattus) ?/ - €€€

-European eel ( Anguilla Anguilla ) CR €€€

-4.1.
+Hearing sensitivity Impact of impulsive noise Impact of continuous noise Threat status Commercial value Data availability Marine mammals Harbour porpoise (Phocoena phocoena) HIGH HIGH MEDIUM CR/VU NEGLIGIBLE HIGH Harbour seal (Phoca vitulina vitulina) HIGH HIGH MEDIUM VU/LC HIGH Baltic ringed seal (Phoca hispida botnica) HIGH HIGH MEDIUM VU HIGH Grey seal (Halichoerus grypus) HIGH HIGH LOW LC MEDIUM Fish Cod (Gadus morhua) MEDIUM MEDIUM MEDIUM VU HIGH MEDIUM Burbot (Lota lota) MEDIUM UNKNOWN UNKNOWN NT MEDIUM LOW Baltic herring (Clupea harengus membras) MEDIUM MEDIUM LOW LC HIGH MEDIUM Sprat (Sprattus sprattus) UNKNOWN/ MEDIUM MEDIUM LOW N.A HIGH MEDIUM European eel (Anguilla anguilla) LOW LOW LOW CR HIGH LOW

 Spatial distribution of noise sensitive species

 Spatial distribution of a species is important when considering the potential risks of impacts from noise.
 It provides information of where individuals of a species can be found across seasons, and is invaluable in identifying areas of high density and likely high importance for a species.
 Noise effects such as masking and behavioural changes are often associated with particular areas and at certain times of the year.
 Identifying these biologically sensitive areas and times for priority species, would help reduce noise impact on the different species at particularly sensitive periods in their lifecycle (e.g. spawning, calving, nursing, and mating).
-Marine protected areas such as Natura 2000 areas and HELCOM marine protected areas, have been designated based on special types of habitat and based on the areas of importance for several species of marine organisms.
-Kallundborg fjord in Denmark has been identified as an area with high porpoise density (Sveegaard et al., 2011a and b), and as a high importance area for calving and nursing (Loos et al., 2010), and has since 2011 been included in the Natura 2000 site, "Røsnæs, Røsnæs Rev, og Kalundborg Fjord", with harbour porpoises as part of the designation basis.
+Marine protected areas such as Natura 2000 areas and HELCOM marine protected areas, have been designated based on special types of habitat and based on the areas importance for several species of marine organisms.
+Kallundborg fjord has been identified as an area with high porpoise density (Sveegaard et al., 2011a and b), and as a high importance area for calving and nursing a high (Loos et al., 2010).
+It is now the

+Natura 2000 site "Kallundborg Fjord" with harbour porpoises as part of the designation basis.
 Information on marine protected areas with the above listed species in the designation basis, can therefore aid in pinpointing areas of concern.

 The risk of hearing damage is not limited to a special time or particular habitat, but rather to an individual's proximity to the sound source and can thus occur over the entire distribution range.
-To address this risk several countries (e.g. Germany, United Kingdom and Denmark) have adopted national regulations for reducing noise levels from activities with high levels of impulsive noise (e.g. pile-driving, and seismic exploration, S. Werner, 2010, JNCC, 2010a and b, MMWG, 2015).
-However, information on distribution can provide information on areas with high and low occurrence, making it possible to avoid high density areas.
+To address this risk several countries (e.g. Germany, United Kingdom, and Denmark) have adopted national regulations for reducing noise levels from activities with high levels of impulsive noise (e.g. pile-driving, and seismic exploration; S. Werner, 2010, JNCC, 2010a and b, MMWG, 2015).
+However, information of distribution can provide information on areas with high and low occurrence, making it possible to avoid high density areas.